simeonqs/simeonqs.github.io/_pages/cv.md

   * Assisting with data collection for psychophysics, conservation and cognition
   * Supervisor: Dr. Kirstin Anderson Hansen

-* February 2014 – June 2018: Trainer and member general board
+* February 2014 – June 2018: trainer and member general board
   * Odense SportsKlatreKlub (climbing gym)
   * Training the youth elite team, adult advanced team and schools
   * Moving the club to new facilities and setting up the new management structure